bonfa/algo-master/algo-master/summary/detail/SlidingWindowFixedSize.md

 * Maximum Sum of Distinct Subarrays With Length K (SOLVED ALMOST PERFECTLY)
 * Substring with Concatenation of All Words (NOT_SOLVED -> the solution was there but I finished the time in the edge cases)

+## After Attempt 3
+* Find All Anagrams in a String (SOLVED_PERFECTLY)
+* Maximum Sum of Distinct Subarrays With Length K
+* Substring with Concatenation of All Words

 # Revision List
 ## After Attempt 1
 * Maximum Average Subarray I